Enebeli/phase-2-webapp/README.md

 Responsive Navigation and Routing

 ## GOALS
-- [  ] Code optimization
+- [DONE] Code optimization
   - [DONE] CSS so that there aren't any code competing with each other (Should it be in all separate folders??)
   - [DONE] Create a reusable button component
   - [DONE] Input form reusable component
   - [DONE] Form container reusable component
-  - [] Remove login in navbar when user is in dashboard
+  - [DONE] Remove login in navbar when user is in dashboard
-  - [] Remove signup in navbar when user is in dashboard
+  - [DONE] Remove signup in navbar when user is in dashboard
 - [DONE] Create a separate header component (NAVBAR)
 - [] Create a separate footer component
 - [] Routing page 1 - About Us